aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

     * Each spoke Account will use an [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) topic to send information to a central Account [Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) queue, so the onboarding automation will create the SNS subscription to the SQS queu.

 3. **Automation resources are built using Infrastructure-as-Code**.
-    * [Hashicorp Terraform](https://www.terraform.io/) is used for the guidance automated deployment.
+    * [Hashicorp Terraform](https://www.terraform.io/) is used for the guidance automated code deployment.
-    * Given this automation is built for multi-Account environments, deployment steps are provided in the [Deploy the Guidance](#deploy-the-guidance) section.
+    * Given this automation is built for multi-account environments, detailed deployment steps are provided in the [Deploy the Guidance](#deploy-the-guidance) section.

 ### Use cases

 While VPC Lattice can be used in a single Account, the most common use case is the use of the service in multi-Account environments.
 With VPC Lattice, two are the main resources to be used: the [VPC Lattice service network](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-networks.html) is the logical boundary that connects consumers and producers, and the [VPC Lattice service](https://docs.aws.amazon.com/vpc-lattice/latest/ug/services.html) is the independently deployable unit of software that delivers a task or function (the application).
 The multi-Account model for VPC Lattice can vary depending your use case, and any model you use can work with the use of this guidance.
-You can find more information about the different multi-Account architecture models can be found in the following [Reference Architecture](https://docs.aws.amazon.com/architecture-diagrams/latest/amazon-vpc-lattice-use-cases/amazon-vpc-lattice-use-cases.html){:target="_blank"}.
+You can find more information about the different multi-Account architecture models can be found in the following [Reference Architecture](https://docs.aws.amazon.com/architecture-diagrams/latest/amazon-vpc-lattice-use-cases/amazon-vpc-lattice-use-cases.html).

-This guidance supposes a centralized model in terms of the DNS resolution.
+This guidance assumes a centralized model in terms of the DNS resolution.

 * A central Networking Account is the one owning all the DNS configuration, sharing it with the rest of the AWS Accounts.
 * The rest of the spoke Accounts consume this DNS configuration shared by the Networking Account, so resources can resolve the services' custom domain names to the VPC Lattice-generated domain name (the consumer services *can know* the service they want to consume needs to be done via VPC Lattice).